 4 The overtechnification

-Technical development makes it possible to raise the standard of living in the industrialized countries more and more, which is seen as great progress.
-This progress is measured by the level of the gross national product (including, for example, all accident car repairs) or the mean per capita income (which ranges from barely 500€ pension to millionaire's fees in Europe).
+Technical development makes it possible to raise the so-called standard of living in the industrialized countries more and more, which is seen as great progress.
+This progress is measured by the level of the gross national product (including, for example, all accident car repairs) or the mean per capita income (which per month ranges from barely 500€ pension to outrageous and impudent millionaire's bonus fees in Europe and USA).

 The aim is also to reduce working hours as much as possible and thus to extend leisure time in order to give everyone the opportunity for "self-realisation".